Parallel

 Fynn Moran

-To say the man walks along the stretch may be gracious wording.
-He more aptly lumbers, raising his knees just enough to allow his limp feet to loll from his ankles.
-And he whispers something to himself.
-Hurried and sharpened, his words hold spite, but not sense.
+To say the man walks along the stretch would be gracious wording.
+He more aptly lumbers, raising his knees just enough to allow his limp feet room to loll from his ankles.
+And he whispers to himself.
+Hurried and sharpened, the words hold spite, but not sense.
 Even in the muted afternoon glow, I can make out his stifling posture.
-Limping, his back is coiled over taut like a spring, violently twisting his neck to stare down the debris covered path ahead.
+Limping, his back is coiled over like a taut spring, violently twisting his neck to stare towards the debris ahead.

 As I trail behind his withering silhouette, ten-paces parallel, I notice myself continuously critical of him.
-His mannerisms, his demeanor; they tear me from the barren atmosphere choking us.
-As I break focus and glance around, I note that the highway suspending us is less of a road and more of a lesion in the earth.
-A scar mocking its original purpose.
-The debris lessens as we round the bend of the felled highway, but the ruined cars grow denser – the corroded husks likely forced the road to its knees over time.
+His mannerisms, his demeanor, they tear me from the barren atmosphere that chokes us.
+I break focus and glance around, noting that the highway suspending us is less of a road and more of a lesion in the earth; a scar mocking its original purpose.
+The debris lessens as we round the bend of the felled highway, but the ruined cars grow denser; the corroded husks likely forced the road to its knees over time.
 Rocks and roots protrude through crusted chunks of asphalt, as nature proves itself relentless in reclaiming its territory.

-We continue forward, my attention contested by the stranger and stretch in front of me, coating any other thoughts.
-It’s now I realise I’m unsure where we’re going, and as the sun shelters itself further behind the horizon, I assume the man in front isn’t either.
-Pallid unease chokes the air; I don’t recognise our surroundings, but I somehow know to continue onwards.
-Intrigued by the vague familiarity of the pale road lines, my gaze follows them as they brokenly repeat across fissured lanes, until a segment of piping lodges itself beneath my foot and causes me to trip.
+We continue forward, my attention contested by the stranger and stretch in front of me, coating my mind.
+It’s now I realise I’m unsure where we’re going, and as the sun shelters itself further and further behind the horizon, I have to assume the man in front isn’t either.
+A pallid unease chokes the air; I don’t recognise our surroundings, but I somehow know to continue onwards.
+Intrigued by the vague familiarity of the pale road lines, my gaze follows as they brokenly repeat across fissured lanes, until a segment of piping lodges itself beneath my heel and causes me to trip.
 As I stumble, I instinctively reach to my side, expecting something to meet me there.
 But of course, nothing does.
-We’re alone out here.
+We’re alone.

 Consequentially, I slam to my knees.
-No pain registers, I’m too focused on the empty space beside me.
+The pain doesn’t register, I’m too focused on the empty space beside me.
 I glare to my side, waiting for something to reveal itself.
 The emerging moonlight and droning cicadas seem curious too, reflecting off rusted car frames in the distance, but to no avail.
 Turning back, the man in front has mimicked my position.
 Collapsed to his hands and knees, staring to his side, he’s persistently muttering as usual.
 It wasn’t him I was reaching for, I know that much.
-Something about the idea of touching him forces me to stand again, which he mirrors, reluctantly heaving himself back to his feet.
-Our shadows elongate as we begin to trudge forwards, connecting.
+Something about the idea of touching him forces me to stand again, which he mirrors, reluctantly heaving himself to his feet.
+Our shadows elongate as we begin to trudge forwards.
 Granted, we remain ten-paces apart, and something in me knows that’s deliberate.

 I can’t help but feel disorientated.
-Unsure why we are walking, but unable to stop.
-I occasionally check to my right, playing peekaboo with my delusions.
+Unsure why we’re walking, unable to stop.
+I occasionally check to my right, peekaboo-ing my delusions.
 Still nothing appears.
 The man and I seem to walk at the same pace, but our movements are far from synced.
-He continues to scrape the tips of his sneakers against the rubble as he stumbles, cowering as if even his clothes are too heavy on his frame.
-Eventually, a phrase finds its way through to me.
+He scrapes the tips of his sneakers against the rubble as he stumbles, cowering as if even his clothes are too heavy on his frame.
+Eventually, a phrase finds its way through to me,

 “…shouldn’t have left you.
-Sil…” Although I can’t understand him, I do pity him.
-Despite his revolting form, flaccid limbs and disheartening stance, it’s clear this world has been unkind to him.
+Sil…”.
+Although it’s hard to understand him, I feel pity for him.
+Despite his revolting form, his flaccid limbs and disheartening stance, it’s clear this world has been unkind to him.
 His hateful posture and vitriolic speech suggest much of it was his own fault, but he doesn’t seem like an immoral person.
 With this thought, I close a portion of the gap between us, nine-paces parallel.

-“I’m so sorry,” I can hear him sobbing now, whimpering through a shunned tone, “I don’t deserve it, but I will plead your forgiveness until the last echo peels from my arid tongue.”
+“I’m so sorry,” I can hear him whimpering now, “I don’t deserve it, but I will plead your forgiveness until the last echo peels from my arid tongue.”
 He returns to a murmur, his erratic movement knocking a small tin off the roof of an abandoned car, to which we both flinch.
 The cracking thud reverberates through the road, sound bouncing from each desolate remnant of a vehicle.
 My hand gravitates to my side once again, but still there’s no-one there.
-All I can muster is the question, who, and as I ask it, the man cracks his neck to the side and responds.
+All I can muster is a perplexed murmur.
+“Who?”
+I ask, and as I do, the man cracks his neck to the side and responds.

 “Silas.”
 He mewls softly, his mouth unfurling with sorrow.
-Step.
 Eight-paces parallel.

 “Yeah- yes, sorry.
-I’m uh, I’m ready.”
-I respond, timidly, sharing a slight chuckle over my stuttering.
-He slowly releases my hand and we begin to walk.
-Hesitantly, I shift my eyes back to the dismal road and disgusting man ahead, as we begin to walk together now as well, seven-paces parallel.
-The comparison between these two places makes me shudder.
-I find comfort in the clearing, but honesty in the highway.
-I want to go back, and thankfully, Silas’ voice soon draws me there.
+I’m ready.”
+I respond, sharing a slight chuckle over my stutter.
+He slowly releases my hand with a smile, and we begin to walk.
+Hesitantly, I shift my eyes back to the dismal road and disgusting man ahead, as we begin to walk together as well, seven-paces parallel.
+The comparison between the two settings makes me shudder.
+I find comfort in the clearing, candor in the highway.
+Just as I wish to go back, Silas’ voice draws me there.

-“We could try up here?” he suggests, motioning to a run-down pharmacy across the street, and I start to remember our goal.
+“We could try up there?” he suggests, motioning to a run-down pharmacy across the way.
+I start to remember our goal.
 We hustle over to it, kicking in the fraying door, the sunlight purifying long-settled shadows within.
 Silas works quickly, meticulously rummaging through packets and shelves.
-Meanwhile, I examine the counters, running my hand along the dust-caked surfaces.
-I try to ground myself here, but the shadowed road whispers to me.
+In the meantime I examine the counters, running my hand along the dust caked surfaces.
+I try to ground myself, but the shadowed road whispers to me still.

-Another glance forwards delivers me the highway once more.
-I take my hand off the corroding bus window next to me, the dust caking that also.
-The man ahead still limps along, and the lanes remain littered with rubble.
-In a way, this place is peaceful too, but it’s famished; empty.
-It aches.
+A sharp glance forwards delivers me the highway once more.
+I take my hand off the bus window to my side, dust caking that also.
+The man ahead continues to limp along, and the lanes remain littered with rubble.
+In a way, this place is peaceful too, but it’s famished.
+Empty; it aches.
 The man stumbles and I gain a stride towards him, six-paces parallel.

-Returning to the pharmacy, I pry open a loosely locked drawer, the springs wailing in protest.
+Returning to the pharmacy, I pry open a loosely locked drawer, the springs wailing out in protest.
 I wipe a few labels clean.
-Eventually, a small box with a promising name peaks out.
-I move back over to Silas, who has found himself shoulders deep in the cabinets out the back.
+Eventually, a promising name peaks out.
+I snatch it and move over to Silas, who is shoulders deep in the cabinets out the back.

 “Si.”
 I protest, to which he holds my eyes, confused.

-At this point, he’s poised by the curb, itching to leave.
-“What?
+At this point he’s poised by the curb, itching to leave.
+“What, what do you mean?
 We’ve done it before.”
-He argues, turning his body to face me.
+He turns his body to face me.

 He taps his foot, uncertain.
-Eventually, he rolls his eyes, walking back up to me.
+Eventually, he rolls his eyes and walks back up to me.
 “Tomorrow morning.”
 He grits, a piece of gravel popping under his boot as we secure the door behind us.

-We set up behind the main counter, our packs tucked out of sight and our sleeping bags with little room in between.
-Finding the medicine has eased our usually tense demeanors, and we find ourselves reminiscing.
-We discuss our lives before, laugh at old struggles, and try not to think about new ones.
+We set up behind the main counter, our packs tucked away and our sleeping bags with little divide.
+Finding the medicine eased our usual rigidity, and we find ourselves reminiscing through the night.
+We discuss our lives before everything.
+We talk of old situations, old struggles, and try not to divulge into our new ones.
 If we weren’t so comfortable, we wouldn’t have both nodded off.

 In sync, and silently, we stay low to the ground and curve the sides of our feet, moving through the isles as they make their way into the pharmacy.
-I count three, then four, as we cross the final gap before the back storeroom.
-Silas and I share a look of loosely contained panic.
-He tries the backdoor and it doesn’t budge; I look down at the doggy door at our feet.
+I count three, then four, as we pass the final gap to the storeroom.
+He tries the backdoor and it doesn’t budge, we share a look of loosely contained panic.
+I look down at a small, jagged opening in the door, clearly torn open by some animal as desperate as us.
 Silas’ eyes catch mine, then he glances down too.

-“No.” he mouths, but the illumination of a flashlight glides terrifyingly close to us.
-We stay unseen, but it’s enough of a reminder.
+‘No.’ he mouths, but the illumination of a flashlight glides terrifyingly close to us.
+We stay unseen for now, but it’s a hell of a reminder.

-I crouch and start my way through, but I can’t make it with my pack on.
-Silas helps me slip it off, and I squeeze myself through the narrow exit.
+I crouch down and start my way out, but I can’t fit with my pack on.
+Silas helps me slip it off, and I squeeze through the narrow exit.
 I turn and watch, expecting to see him scurry through immediately afterwards.
-Holding up the plastic flap for him, I peak through to see him furiously rifling through his bag.
+Holding up some of the flaps of plaster for him, I stare at the spot in wait.
+After a moment or so of no movement, I peak through to see him furiously rifling through his bag.

 “What are you doing?”
-I whisper, but it sounds like screaming in the echoing night air.
+I whisper, but it sounds like screaming in the echoed night air.

 “Don’t be an idiot.”
 The man in front of me barks, and I’m heaved back to the freeway.
-I study the man for a moment, he’s blinking more, stumbling less.
-He’s listening to me, holding something back.
-Three-paces parallel.
+I study the man for a moment, still silhouetted by the moon.
+He’s blinking more, stumbling less.
+It’s like he’s listening to me, but holding something back.

 “Don’t be an idiot.”
-I whisper now, returning to the pharmacy’s backdoor.
+Iwhisper, returning to the pharmacy’s backdoor.

-“She needs it!” he pleads, as quiet as he can, finally locating the small packet I handed him earlier today.
-His hand surges through the door, quickly finding mine to safely deposit the medicine into.
-I grab it, and him, almost trying to heave him through the exit.
+“She needs it!” he pleads, as quietly as he can, finally grasping the small packet.
+His hand surges through the door, quickly finding mine to safely deposit it into.
+I grab it, and him, trying to yank him through the exit.
+I’m painfully aware of the time we don’t have here.

 “C’mon.”
 I grunt, desperate.
 I knew his shoulders were broader than mine, but as they slam into the thick wooden frame, my heart races.

-“Oli.” he speaks up, noticeably worried, the warm sound of his voice pouring from the narrow flap.
+“Oli.” he speaks up, worried, the warm sound of his voice pouring through the narrow gap.
 I continue to grunt and pull.
-“Oli.” he says again, even more tense.
+“Oli.” he says again, more tense than before.

 “It’s okay.”
-I grunt back, still pulling, aware of what he’s trying to convey.
-I see his face appear as he lays next to the exit.
+I grunt back, still pulling regardless of what he’s trying to convey.
+I see his face appear as he lays looking out of the exit.
 The distant flashlight glares closer and closer.
-“Silas get up.”
-I demand, pressure amounting behind my eyes, unable to regulate my volume.
+“Get up.”
+I demand, pressure amounting behind my eyes and within my throat, unable to regulate my volume.

 “Oli?” he asks, almost pleading, his hand squeezing mine tighter.

 “I-” his arm is ripped back through the exit.
 Slamming erupts from the small room as I stare at the plastic flap, helpless.
-There’s a yell, then the back door pulses towards me slightly, throbbing as somebody is thrown against it.
+There’s a yelp, then the back door pulses towards me slightly, throbbingas somebody is thrown against it.
 The commotion continues as another flashlight enters the room.
-Underlying choking sounds become all that echoes to me, until there is no sound at all.
+Underlying choking sounds become all that echoes through to me, until they cease with a gunshot, and there’s no sound at all.

-Muted gunshots fly through the decaying back window, my location no longer secret.
-I start running.
-Sprinting.
-One tags me in the calf, but I don’t stop.
+Quickly after, muted gunshots fly through the decaying back window, my location no longer secret.
+I sprint away.
+One tags me in the calf, but I can’t stop.
 Hundreds of metres later I’m leaping over the barrier onto the highway.
 I’m not even sure when I moved from running to walking, it wasn’t conscious I can say that.
+I crack my neck forward.

 One-pace parallel.

 Looking up, my vision is mostly comprised of the horrid man’s bent shoulder.
-I push forward, closing the remaining gap and latching my palm steadily on the back of his wilting shirt.
-As I do, the sensation echoes and I feel a presence behind me, latching themselves onto the back of my shirt.
+I push forward, closing the remaining step and latching my palm onto his wilting shirt.
+As I do, the sensation echoes and I feel a gripping presence behind me, clutching my shirt.

 To say I didn’t hope as I spun around would be a lie, but as I gaze at the stretch behind me, it’s empty.
-Only my footsteps in the dew linger.
-I spin forward; empty also.
-Not even a trace of the man I’ve been following all this time.
-The night-dwelling birds snicker at my confusion like an enthused audience.
+Only my footsteps linger in the dew.
+I spin forward, and it’s empty also.
+Not a trace of the man I’ve been following all this time.
+The night-dwelling birds snicker at my confusion like an enthused audience, and a sickening urge tells me to laugh also.

 I try to halt for a moment, but something quickly keeps me walking.
-I look down at the medicine packet crumbled in my hand, flashes of Silas assaulting my brain once again.
+I look down at the medicine packet crumbled in my hand, flashes of Silas assaulting my brain one last time.
 The more I think of him, the more I allow fatigue its rightful place over me, and every step grows cumbersome.

 The more I give in, the more I remember him.

-I weep as my bones give out, everything close to me darkening.
-The medicine packet separates from my hand, hitting the bitumen as do drops of salt water from my eyes.
-I remember where I’m going, yet I have seconds left.
+I weep softly as my joints separate and everything close to me starts to darken.
+The medicine packet separates from my hand, hitting the bitumen as do the drops of salt water from my eyes.
+I finally remember where I’m going, yet I have seconds left.

 “I can’t make it my love,” I say to the dimming sky, “may I dream of you instead?”